Prism Scan

 Prism is not directed to children under 16.
 Do not use the contact form, issue report form, or personalized analysis features if you are under 16 without appropriate permission from a parent or guardian.

-Prism Scan may update this policy as the website, extension, backend, providers, or legal requirements change.
+Prism Scan may update this policy as the website, extension, mobile apps, backend, analytics, subscriptions, providers, or legal requirements change.
 The date at the top shows when this policy was last updated.